3 Jul 2020

 |Business area:||Infrastructure, transportation and telecom|

-This loan has a positive effect on the Baltic Sea environment: 24%
+This loan has a positive effect on maritime environments: 24%

 The EUR 8.5 million loan facility has been provided for financing an annual municipal investment programme, including street reconstruction, upgrading infrastructure for sludge and wastewater treatment, as well as improving energy efficiency in public buildings.